austin-leung/Keys-to-Success/README.md

 * Base Case (if true):

-   * Do nothing.
-Stop the method.
+   * If current stepping stone is the treasure, return true.

+   * Otherwise, return false.

 * Recursive Case:
    * Keep moving until the next stepping stone is an intersection: